greboid/contempt/README.md

     [PROJECT] The name of a single project to generate, instead of all detected ones -push
-    [PUSH] Whether to automatically push on successful commit -registry string
+    [PUSH] Whether to automatically push on successful commit -push-retries int
+    [PUSH_RETRIES] How many times to retry pushing an image if it fails (default 2) -registry string
     [REGISTRY] Registry to use for pushes and pulls (default "reg.c5h.io") -registry-pass string